Logogistiks/website2llm/README.md

 ## Usage
 Please make sure to edit the config file first, as described above.
 ### Updating
-To update the database, run `update.py`.
-This is required if the website you scraped last was updated or if you want to scrape a new one.
+To update the database, run `update.py` with the python interpreter from the venv (on Windows: .venv\Scripts\python.exe ; on Linux: .venv/bin/python3).
+Updating is required if the website you scraped last was updated or if you want to scrape a new one.
 For the latter, make sure to update the config file.

 The process is verbose by default, if you don't want any output (not recommended), you can edit `update.py` and add the `verbose=False` parameter to the `updateData()` and `updateDB()` function calls in the main section.

 The creation of the embedding vectors can take some time, especially if the webserver contains a lot if sites, so please be patient.

 ### Information retrieval
-Simply run `main.py`, type in your question about the website and wait for the response.
+Simply run `main.py` using the interpreter  as specified above, type in your question about the website and wait for the response.
 Please note that this process can take a lot of time, during my testing up to a full minute.

 # Disclaimer
 This project is very `experimental`, it is more of a concept than a serious tool.
 I just wanted to see if something like this is possible.
 The answer is yes, but very very slowly. \